Skip to content

 Can I replace NoSQL Workbench with this?
 For queries and data operations, yes.
 NoSQL Workbench has a better data modeler, so you might want to use both if you do heavy modeling.

 Where are AWS credentials stored?
-They are encrypted and stored locally on your machine.
+They are stored locally on your machine.
 They are never sent to third parties or DocKit's developers.

 DocKit full feature overview · DynamoDB query patterns guide · Best DynamoDB GUI clients 2026 · Import & Export guide